 It’s true that practicing virtue will make you happy, but that’s because God made us to be virtuous people, and we are happy when we live according to the nature he gave us.
 But St. Paul strikes the deathblow to both secular and Christian liberalism that relies on virtue alone for salvation: “We know that the law is spiritual; but I am carnal, sold under sin.
 I do not understand my own actions.
 For I do not do what I want, but I do the very thing I hate” (Rom.
 7:14-15).

 Our Easter joy is not found in something meaningless such as “hope in hope” or “faith in faith.”
-It is grounded in the fact of Christ’s Resurrection.
+It is grounded in the fact of Christ’s resurrection.
 Indeed, that is the only fact that explains the advent of Christianity in an ancient world that didn’t build religions around platitudes.
-The only reason the disciples did not think their rabbi was just another failed messiah like all the others was because he proved he was not a failure to them three days after his crucifixion.
+The only reason the disciples did not think their rabbi was just another failed messiah like all the others is because he proved he was not a failure to them three days after his crucifixion.

 Through it, we have true hope that God will deliver us from sin we cannot conquer on our own and raise us to new life, both in our souls in this life and in our bodies in the next.
 God proved “love is stronger than death,” not through humanistic sentiment but through glorious triumph.
 As Christ himself declared, “I died, and behold I am alive for evermore, and I have the keys of Death and Hades” (Rev. 1:18).